-Although there are more than 20 different species of trees in the walnut genus, only a select number of them are used in hardwood flooring.
+Although there are more than 20 species of trees in the walnut genus, only a select number of them are used in hardwood flooring.
 While some are too expensive and scarce, others have timber that is either too soft or too hard to be used as flooring.

-The two most common types of walnuts are the American and the Brazilian walnut.
+The two most common types of walnuts are the American and Brazilian walnut.
 The English walnut is also widespread across the isles, but it’s rarely used in flooring.

 Harder and much more resilient than its American counterpart, Brazilian walnut has always been a top-rated flooring solution for higher-end homes.
 Scoring over 3500 on the Janka hardness scale, Brazilian walnut is also one of the hardest woods in the world.
-Such hardness might seem like a preferable characteristic of hardwood used as flooring, but more often than not is a double-edged sword.
+Such hardness might seem like a preferable characteristic of hardwood used as flooring, but more often than not it is a double-edged sword.

 Incredibly hardwoods are durable, but also extremely hard to work with.
-Hard floorboards are prone to splitting when cutting and trimming with inadequate tools and need a steady, experienced hand when installing.
+Hard floorboards are prone to splitting when cutting and trimming with inadequate tools, and need a steady, experienced hand when installing.

 Another incredible characteristic of this exotic walnut is its fire resistance.
 The fibres in this hardwood are so densely packed that Brazilian walnut has the same fire resistance as concrete and steel.
 The densely packed fibres also prevent the boards from bending, cracking or splitting under pressure.